School of Languages, Literatures and Cultural Studies

 School Description:

-In 1776 Trinity College was the first university in the world to introduce the study of modern continental languages.
+In 1776, Trinity College Dublin was the first university in the world to introduce the study of modern continental languages.
 Over the centuries, we have produced generations of high-achieving graduates.
 Today we are consistently ranked among the top universities in the world for the study of language.

 Our internationally influential research makes significant and transformative contributions to cross-cultural knowledge and understanding in a range of fields relevant for navigating cultural diversity.
-We attract research students from around the world, who get close supervision and thorough research training to prepare them for careers inside and beyond academia.
+We attract research students from around the world who receive close supervision and thorough research training to prepare them for careers inside and beyond academia.

 The School’s research in Language, Literature, and Cultural Studies is broad, covering a wide range of languages, including, but not limited to: